wp-plugins/email-before-download/readme.txt

 4. Upon installation and use of the plugin on a post/page, an end-user will see your contact form.
 5. User will be required to enter valid data in accordance with Contact Form 7 validation rules.
 6. Upon submission, user will either see a direct link below the form.
 (Note: there is also an option to only email the link to the user.)
+7. Example Contact Form 7 form code, including tag required to display multiple download selection checkboxes.

 == Changelog ==

 = 2.0 =
-* Support multiple file selection (within shortcut code, use comma-separated list of download IDs: download_id="1,2,3")
+* Support multiple download selection (within shortcut code, use comma-separated list of download IDs: download_id="1,2,3" -- within the contact form 7 form used for multiple download selection, ensure you place the tag "<ebd />" where you want to checkbox list to be generated) as shown in [screenshot 7](http://wordpress.org/extend/plugins/email-before-download/screenshots/)
 * Add more information in the download history EXPORT .csv file
 * Added support for Download Monitor format code for the inline link that is displayed (within shortcut code, specify the format code: format="1")
 * Allow overriding the default settings with the shortcode (i.e. within shortcode, use delivered_as="Inline Link" even though the general setting in admin panel is setup for "Both" -- options are "Inline Link", "Send Email", "Both")